asztell/ticket-purchasing/README.md

 ### 1. Improve the general flow
   - create a Quantity component and add it as an additional page after selecting the event
+  - add error handling to UI and backend
 ### 2. Add unit testing
   - use Jest
 ### 3. Add localization